A Trusted UK Supplier Of ESD Control Products Since 1986

 It is important to remember that not all ESD mats are tested equally.
 Ideally, the mats you are buying should be IEC certified for your company’s protection, so you are sure you are getting the protection you need.

-Antistatic mats help to protect static sensitive components from electrostatic discharge.
-They are engineered to drain static discharge from items placed on their surface.
-A secondary benefit of ESD mats is that they serve to protect the surface of the ESD sensitive devices from wear and tear.
-They do this by slowing down the flow of static charge, which neutralises the static electricity and moves the charge into the grounded mat, away from the electronic components being worked on.
-The performance of ESD matting is based on the material it’s constructed with, as well as its electrical properties and ability to withstand heat, chemicals and mechanical abrasion.
+The performance of ESD matting is based on the material its constructed with, as well as its electrical properties and ability to withstand heat, chemicals and mechanical abrasion.
 Generally, anti-static mats have a low electrical resistance of between 0.1 and 1000 MegaOhm (MΩ).
 The use of anti-static matting prevents the build-up of electrostatic charge in the body by dissipating this charge and thus prevents a sudden discharge between electrically charged objects on contact.
-A wide variety of sizes are available for these mats, which are typically placed on the floor or a desk surface.
+A wide variety of sizes are available for these mats, which are typically placed on the floor or a work surface.

 As with other forms of static safety equipment, ESD mats serve two purposes.
 First, they disperse static electricity of individuals and objects, and second, they prevent the buildup of static electricity in the workplace.
 Their use, together with grounding wristbands, antistatic clothing, antistatic tools, and antistatic packaging, helps reduce the possibility of an electrostatic discharge.